BitTorrent Copyright Infringement

 While it’s understandable that businesses with a significant investment in intellectual property would be concerned about protecting their financial interest, in many cases it is an innocent person who receives a threatening letter alleging copyright infringement and then a subpoena to appear in court, facing charges for an offense they did not commit and for which there was no factual proof.

-Dallas trial attorneys Warren V. Norred and Christopher Chad Lampe have experience defending of people facing allegations of filesharing copyright infringement or other copyright infringement, quashing subpoenas and answering the few suits that copyright trolls actually file.
+Dallas trial attorneys Warren V. Norred and C. Chad Lampe have experience defending of people facing allegations of filesharing copyright infringement or other copyright infringement, quashing subpoenas and answering the few suits that copyright trolls actually file.
 Few lawyers have handled digital IP cases; we have.
 Our goal is to avoid a conviction in your case at the least cost.

 Get Strong Defense Representation From A Texas Intellectual Property Lawyer